Parre87/projekt1/README.md

 ## Testing:

 - I've tested the website on Chrome, Firefox and Microsoft Edge.
 I also used Chrome developer tools to check responsiveness.
-- I have used a mobile and different devises to see how the website looks like on different screen sizes.
+- I have used a mobile and different devices to see how the website looks like on different screen sizes.
 - I have clicked all the buttons and forms to see if it works.
 - I confirmed that the Website and its functionnalities is working properly.